ccdmb/predector/docs/running.md

 If the preset profiles don't meet your needs you can provide a custom config file.
 Extended documentation can be found here: <https://www.nextflow.io/docs/latest/config.html>.

 I'll detail some pipeline specific configuration below but I suggest you start by copying the file <https://github.com/ccdmb/predector/tree/master/conf/template_single_node.config> and modify as necessary.

+If you have questions about this, or want to suggest a configuration for us to officially distribute with the pipeline please file an [issue](https://github.com/ccdmb/predector/issues) or start a [discussion](https://github.com/ccdmb/predector/discussions).

 Each nextflow task is labelled with the software name, cpu, ram, and time requirements for each task.
 In the config files, you can select these tasks by label.